Relative Bias Under Imperfect Identification in Observational Causal Inference: Bias decompositions

-\subparagraph{Violations in Exogeneity.} The bias from violations of exogeneity, Eq.~\ref{eq-iv-bias-r2}(c), is driven by the \(\hliv{R_{W_Z \sim U \mid W_Y}}\) term, directly maps to the violation of Assumption \ref{a-iv-exog}, measuring the residual variation in \(W_Z\) that can be explained by the omitted confounder \(U\), after controlling for observed covariates.
-The bias is amplified by \(\sooRsq\), parameters that correspond to violations in the underlying SOO assumptions.
+Finally, the last term represents the bias incurred from violations of exogeneity and is represented by the the product between \(\hlsoo{\beta_{u}}\) and \(\hliv{\varphi_u}\). \(\hliv{\varphi_u}\) represents the residual variation in \(W_Z\) that can be explained by the omitted confounder \(U\), after controlling for observed covariates, and directly maps to the violation of Assumption~\ref{asm-iv-exog}.
+Interestingly, \(\hliv{\varphi_u}\) is scaled by \(\hlsoo{\beta_u}\), which corresponds to violations in the underlying SOO assumptions.
 We can informally think of the SOO parameters as controlling the overall `difficulty' of the identification problem.
-When \(U\) is a relatively weak confounder such that \(R_{Y \sim U \mid Z, W_Z, W_Y}\) and \(R_{Z \sim U \mid W_Z, W_Y}\) are close to zero, then there will be less exposure to bias for \emph{both} \(\tau_\soo\) and \(\tau_\iv\).
+When \(U\) is a relatively weak confounder such that \(\hlsoo{\beta_u}\) is close to zero, then there will be less exposure to bias for \emph{both} \(\tau_\soo\) and \(\tau_\iv\).
 In this setting, \(\tau_\iv\) will be more robust to violations of exogeneity.
-Conversely, more treatment or outcome confounding directly increases the effect of violations of exogeneity.
+Conversely, more outcome confounding directly increases the effect of violations of exogeneity.